WGLab/epilepsy-autism-multiplex-network/README.md

 You will need to download **9606.protein.info.v11.0.txt** from STRING version 11 (https://string-db.org/cgi/download.pl?sessionId=GGXABQ8MKE5v&species_text=Homo+sapiens).
 The file contains information to link the protein-protein interactions with their protein/gene names.

-**environment.yml** is the Conda environment file that you can use to install all the dependencies for the code. **Note:** graphviz is required to install pygraphviz.
-More information about graphviz and how to download it can be found here: http://www.graphviz.org/
+**environment.yml** is the Conda environment file that you can use to install all the dependencies for the code.

 The **figures** directory contains the figures outputted from the code (i.e. **epilepsy-autism.ipynb**), which are used in the paper.